telerik/kendo-ui-core/docs/web/button/overview.md

 # Button Overview

-[Kendo UI Button widget](http://demos.telerik.com/kendo-ui/button/index) provides a styled clickable UI functionality with arbitrary content.
+The [Kendo UI Button widget](http://demos.telerik.com/kendo-ui/button/index) provides a styled clickable UI functionality with arbitrary content.
 Apart from consistent Kendo UI styling, the Button provides keyboard operability for elements, which natively do not have it (e.g., `span`).

 Note that the content of this article necessitates your understanding of the [fundamental Kendo UI widget concepts](/widgets).